 School Counseling Lessons for High School Students

 During adolescence, students are establishing their interests as their own as their identity grows to become more unique than previous years.
 High school provides students with the last transition before they enter adulthood and prepare to begin their post-secondary plans.
 Students in secondary schools are often seeking for their place within their peer group and for where they belong.
-Although career and college exploration is a typical cornerstone of high school counseling, students still require academic skills support, education in understanding one self and others, development of coping strategies, peer relationship building skills, and substance abuse education.
+Although career and college exploration is a typical cornerstone of high school counseling, students may require academic skills support, education in understanding oneself and others, development of coping strategies, peer relationship building skills, and substance abuse education.

 High school counselors guide their students through the career and college process to develop post-secondary plans as well as tuning to their academic, personal, and social needs through learning effective social, conflict resolution, decision-making, and communication skills.

 High School Resource on Conflict Resolution and Peer Mediation

 Conflict resolution education programs can encourage students to interact peacefully.
 One component of conflict resolution education includes teaching students how to resolve their own everyday conflicts through a nonviolent approach.
 Although each grade level may have different approaches for accomplishing this objective, each method should focus on that intention.

 Dr. Tricia S. Jones from Temple University prepared the School Conflict Management guide on developing, implementing, and evaluating a conflict resolution education program.
 Dr. Jones highlights four approaches to conflict resolution in education: